joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

        #The main Module and base rules to validate Azure resources..
        Install-Module PSRule.Rules.Azure -Scope CurrentUser
 2. Press '**Y**' to **accept PSGallery** as a trusted repository; just a note, you can prevent the confirmation prompt when installing Modules from the PSGallery, by classifying it as a 'Trusted Repository' by running the following.
-Just be wary that won't get challenged again:
+Just be wary that won't get rechallenged:

        Set-PSRepository -Name 'PSGallery' -InstallationPolicy Trusted
 3. You should now have the following modules installed: